rbind/robjhyndman.com/content/forecasting.md

 The data sets from the book can be found in the [**fma** package for R](http://cran.r-project.org/package=fma).

+The solutions to exercises can be [downloaded here](/files/solutions.pdf).

 The book is now out-of-date.
 I recommend my new book entitled [*Forecasting: principles and practice*](http://Otexts.org/fpp/).